UHDanke/gd_docs/suggestions/suggestions.md

 An option in either the Player Control or Teleport trigger that would allow you to change the velocity of an object on the X or Y axis only.

+## "Dynamic Reordering" Extra Object Option for triggers

+With this option, if the trigger is moved by a move trigger and spawned, the game would use the trigger's current position instead of its load position.

 # Area Triggers

 ## Edit Area use Control ID